CONTENTS

 Successful leaders are not necessarily the most technical but the most emotionally intelligent.

-According to science journalist Daniel Goleman, emotional quotient is a key determinant of leadership.
+According to science journalist Daniel Goleman, emotional quotient (EQ) is defining for leadership.
 A good leader can manage their emotions, understand those of others, and develop solid interpersonal relationships.
 This ability brings a more human dimension to leadership.

 A study published in 2024 in the Revista de Gestão Social e Ambiental revealed that leaders with high levels of emotional intelligence often demonstrate a range of behaviors that enhance their effectiveness, including optimized communication, better decision-making, and the ability to manage and resolve conflicts constructively.

-As previously mentioned, leadership is not solely based on technical skills or a hierarchical title; rather, it is defined by a set of qualities and aptitudes that develop over time and with experience.
-An effective leader inspires, guides, and engages their team by relying on strong foundational principles.
+As explained, leadership is not solely determined by technical skills or title; rather, it is defined by a set of qualities and aptitudes that are developed and refined over time, with experience.
+An effective leader inspires, guides, and engages their team by relying on these strong foundational principles:

-Think of Socrates' famous “know thyself.”
+Think of Socrates' famous "know thyself."
 Effective leadership begins with a thorough understanding of yourself.
-Understanding one's reactions and identifying strengths and areas for improvement enables the leader to adopt a more authentic and coherent posture.
-Emotional intelligence plays a key role here, as it allows us to manage our emotions, adapt to difficult situations, and interact better with others.
+Understanding your own reactions and being able to identify your strengths and areas for improvement helps you embrace a more authentic and consistent leadership stance.
+Emotional intelligence plays a key role here, as it allows leaders to manage their emotions, adapt to difficult situations, and interact better with employees and colleagues.

-A leader who can control stress, empathize, and distance themself from tension will be better able to build trust and respect within their team.
+A leader who can manage stress, show empathy, and distance themself from tension is better able to build trust and earn respect within their team.

-A good leader knows that communication is at the heart of their influence.
-It's not just a question of passing on instructions or expressing ideas but also of creating a constructive and engaging dialogue.
+A good leader knows that communication is crucial for building trust, efficiently guiding team members, and keeping them aligned.
+It is not just about passing on instructions or expressing ideas but also fostering constructive and engaging conversations.

-Active listening helps you to understand the needs and concerns of others and to adapt what you say.
-A leader who can express themselves in a benevolent and clear way fosters harmony and makes their colleagues feel heard and involved.
+Active listening helps you understand the needs and concerns of your employees and provide the right support.
+A leader who can express themselves in a benevolent and clear way encourages harmony and makes their team feel heard.

-The more a leader develops their ability to anticipate and guide, the more they become a reliable point of reference for their team.
+As leaders strengthen their ability to anticipate and guide, they become trusted and reliable points of reference for their teams.

-Impactful leaders must adapt to change without losing stability.
-In unforeseen events, crises, or market changes, resilience is crucial to face adversity without panicking and to preserve organizational culture.
+Impactful leaders adapt to change without sacrificing stability.
+In the face of unforeseen events, crisis, or market shifts, resilience is essential to overcome adversity without panic and to sustain organizational performance.

-A leader drives commitment, creating collective momentum around a shared mission.
-They must set an example, embody strong values, and encourage everyone to give their best.
+A leader drives commitment by creating collective momentum around a shared mission.
+They set the example, embody strong values, and encourage everyone to give their best.

-A leader's impact is measured by their ability to engage their employees, make them feel valued, and rally them around a stimulating project.
-The more inspiring a leader is, the greater their team's long-term motivation and performance.
+A leader’s impact is measured by their ability to motivate employees, make them feel valued, and rally them around the organization’s vision.
+The more inspiring the leader, the stronger the team’s long-term engagement and performance.

 Leadership development programs